 ✦ Tianguis Organico

 Adjacent to the Instituto Allende Art school is the organic weekly market known as Tianguis Organico.
 The best way to spend a leisurely Saturday afternoon is at this organic market that sells bread, fruit, cakes, chocolate, cheese, and more.
 One of the most famous cheese that is sold at this market comes from the Ovejero Dairy stall, which sells cheese soaked in wine.
 Organic and healthy produce and products are the only thing you will find at this weekly market.

 If you are looking for unique hand-painted dresses, then you will look no further than Sindashi.
 Located on the street Hernandez Macias #83-A, this arts and crafts/women’s clothing store sells beautiful items.
-As you enter into this charming boutique you are instantly greeted by hand-painted purses, dresses, and one-of-a-kind Mexican-style outfits.
+As you enter this charming boutique you are instantly greeted by hand-painted purses, dresses, and one-of-a-kind Mexican-style outfits.

 ✦ Chapel of Jimmy Ray Gallery

 Sometimes in life, you just have to see things more than understand them.
 That is the case with the Chapel of Jimmy Ray Gallery.
-Trying to describe is quite impossible – but basically it is a 2.5-acre art installation showing the work of guest artist and is full of mosaic whimsy.
+Trying to describe is quite impossible – but basically, it is a 2.5-acre art installation showing the work of a guest artist and is full of mosaic whimsy.
 You have to see it to appreciate it, for sure!